 Implementation

-Start with a single domain -- security scanning or performance analysis.
+Start with a single domain -- security scanning, performance analysis, or migration safety.
 Let the AI own it completely.
 Build trust before expanding scope.

 Keep the AI's reasoning visible.
 If developers can't see why something was flagged, they won't learn from it and they won't trust it.
 The goal isn't fewer bugs in this PR.
 It's fewer bugs in every PR that comes after.